I made $100M+ betting on NBA games, now I own a pro soccer team

 Shaan Puri

-exactly he literally looked like that and he's like you know I think these guys' hearts are the right place but you know they're not like twenty year phds if you know what I mean it's like yeah because he's 20
+Exactly.
+He *literally* looked like that, and he's like, "You know, I think these guys' hearts are in the right place, but, you know, they're not like 20-year Ph.D.s, if you know what I mean."
+It's like, "Yeah, because he's 20."

 Haralabos Voulgaris